dm-academy/Calavera/README.md

 I welcome collaborators and am ready to entertain pull requests if anyone wants to help.
 This work is a life priority for me.

+One audience that I hope will find benefit in this is people like me - mid-career types who are watching all the buzz about DevOps in the media and looking for some accessible way to get a little deeper into it.
+Folks, when I started this I did not know ANY of the technologies here except a little bit of Java.

+You can of course take 2 week courses in each of these technologies, but this is an alternate approach: see just enough of each in action to understand how it contributes to the overall system.
+It's been well worth it for me.

 See [the wiki](https://github.com/CharlesTBetz/Calavera/wiki) for further inforamtion.

 Installation